wholingfei/spexwavepy/docs/source/principle.rst

 the detector fixed.
 As a result, all the so called "absolute mode" sepckle-based techniques (see [JSRTheory]_ and [JSRExperiment]_) are not inculded in this python package ostensibly.
-However, the data processing procedure for thees "absolute mode" techniques are the same as their corresponding techniques in the above.
+However, the data processing procedure for these "absolute mode" techniques is the same as their corresponding techniques in the above.

-For instance, the "absolute mode" XST technique is equavalent to the :ref:`conventional XST with reference beam <prinXSTRefer>`, only to replace :math:`D` the distance between the diffuser and the detector plane to the detector moving distance.
-Similarly, the "absolute mode" XSVT technique is euqvalent to the :ref:`XSVT technique <prinXSVTRefer>`.
+For instance, the "absolute mode" XST technique is equivalent to the :ref:`conventional XST with reference beam <prinXSTRefer>`, only to replace :math:`D` the distance between the diffuser and the detector plane to the detector moving distance.
+Similarly, the "absolute mode" XSVT technique is equivalent to the :ref:`XSVT technique <prinXSVTRefer>`.
 Again, we need only to replace :math:`D` the distance between the diffuser and the detector plane to the detector moving distance.